obsidiandynamics/kafdrop/README.md

 With this, the chart will create a secret file containing proto desc and the deployment can mount to this file later.

+*Why do we have to base64 encode proto.desc?*
+- Because passing binary files into values.yaml will cause error converting YAML to JSON: control characters not allowed.

+*Why is proto.desc a secret, not configmap?*
+- Theoretically, configmap is the default way for such kind of data.
+However, in practice, when helm works on the template, it will have to decode the base64 encoded proto.desc to pass into configmap, which later cause YAML to contain invalid octet.
+Therefore, passing it to a k8s secret resource will delegate the decoding job to runtime, when the deployment needs to know the content of the file.

 ## Building
 After cloning the repository, building is just a matter of running a standard Maven build:
 ```sh